New York Times moving some staff out of Hong Kong as security law brings media chill - Local News 8

 No other major foreign news organizations have yet to go as far as the Times in preparing to move some operations out of the city, but conversations are ongoing among staff and managers at many outlets.

 Multiple employees at the Wall Street Journal said managers had been in preliminary consultations with staff about potential preferences for cities outside of Hong Kong, should they have to move into the future, but there were no immediate plans to do so.
-AFP, a French government-funded press agency with major operations in the city, is also examining its position, a source said.
+AFP, a French government-funded press agency with major operations in Hong Kong, is also having conversations about its future, a source said, though it is committed to staying in the city.

 Asked about CNN’s position, a spokesperson said there are “no plans to relocate from Hong Kong at this time.”